okx/KIPs/docs/active/OIP-1.md

 ## What is an OIP?

-OIP stands for OKChain Improvement Proposal.
-An OIP is a design document providing information to the OKChain community, or describing a new feature for OKChain or its processes or environment.
+OIP stands for OKExChain Improvement Proposal.
+An OIP is a design document providing information to the OKExChain community, or describing a new feature for OKExChain or its processes or environment.
 The OIP should provide a concise technical specification of the feature and a rationale for the feature.
 The OIP author is responsible for building consensus within the community and documenting dissenting opinions.

 ## OIP Rationale

-We intend OIPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into OKChain.
+We intend OIPs to be the primary mechanisms for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that have gone into OKExChain.
 Because the OIPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

-For OKChain implementers, OIPs are a convenient way to track the progress of their implementation.
+For OKExChain implementers, OIPs are a convenient way to track the progress of their implementation.
 Ideally each implementation maintainer would list the OIPs that they have implemented.
 This will give end users a convenient way to know the current status of a given implementation or library.

 ## OIP Types

 There are three types of OIP:

-- A **Standard Track OIP** describes any change that affects most or all OKChain implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using OKChain.
+- A **Standard Track OIP** describes any change that affects most or all OKExChain implementations, such as a change to the network protocol, a change in block or transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using OKExChain.
 Furthermore Standard OIPs can be broken down into the following categories.
   - **Matchingtrading Engine** - improvements around matching trading engine.
   - **Application Module** - includes improvements around module-level standards, like Bank, Dex, and Bankend.
   - **Interface** - includes improvements around client [API/RPC] specifications and standards, and also certain language-level standards .
 The label “interface” aligns with the [interfaces repo] and discussion should primarily occur in that repository before an OIP is submitted to the OIPs repository.

-- A **Meta OIP** describes a process surrounding OKChain or proposes a change to (or an event in) a process.
-Process OIPs are like Standards Track OIPs but apply to areas other than the OKChain protocol itself.
-They may propose an implementation, but not to OKChain's codebase; they often require community consensus;  they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in OKChain development.
+- A **Meta OIP** describes a process surrounding OKExChain or proposes a change to (or an event in) a process.
+Process OIPs are like Standards Track OIPs but apply to areas other than the OKExChain protocol itself.
+They may propose an implementation, but not to OKExChain's codebase; they often require community consensus;  they are more than recommendations, and users are typically not free to ignore them.
+Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in OKExChain development.
 Any meta-OIP is also considered a Process OIP.

 It is highly recommended that a single OIP contain a single key proposal or new idea.
 The more focused the OIP, the more successful it tends to be.
 A change to one client doesn't require an OIP; a change that affects multiple clients, or defines a standard for multiple apps to use, does.